vordimous/zilla-docs/src/how-tos/mqtt/mqtt.kafka.broker.md

 ### Entrypoint

 This will configure Zilla for accepting all of the `mqtt` traffic.
-The [tcp](../../reference/config/bindings/binding-tcp.md) binding defines the ports zilla will accept traffic for both MQTT and WebSocket connections.
+The [tcp](../../reference/config/bindings/binding-tcp.md) binding defines the ports Zilla will accept traffic for both MQTT and WebSocket connections.

 ```yaml{11,12,15,18}
 <!-- @include: ./mqtt_kafka_broker_zilla.yaml{-19} -->